virtao/revel.github.io/manual/appconf.md

 create any sections they wish.
 The run mode is chosen at runtime by the argument provided to "revel run" (the [command-line tool](tool.html)).

+## Dynamic parameters

+Besides static configuration, Revel also supports dynamic configuration by injecting environment variables or the value of other parameters.

+### Environment variables

+In most cases, you'll want to load sensitive values from environment variables rather than storing them in your configuration file.
+The syntax for including an environment variable is similar to the shell syntax: `${ENV_VAR_NAME}`.

+Example:

+	app.name = chat
+	http.port = 9000

+	db.driver = ${CHAT_DB_DRIVER}
+	db.spec = ${CHAT_DB_SPEC}

+Revel will then load the `CHAT_DB_DRIVER` and `CHAT_DB_SPEC` environment variables, and inject them into the config at runtime.

+### Composing other parameters

+To incorporate the value of one parameter into another, you can "unfold" it by using the `%(var_name)s` syntax (note the 's' at the end).

+Example:

+	app.name = chat
+	http.port = 9000

+	log.warn.output = %(app.name)s.log
+	log.error.output = %(app.name)s.log

+Will be parsed by revel/config as:

+	app.name=chat
+	http.port=9000

+	log.warn.output = chat.log
+	log.error.output = chat.log

 ## Custom properties

 The developer may define custom keys and access them via the [`revel.Config` variable](../docs/godoc/revel.html#variables), which exposes a [simple api](../docs/godoc/config.html).

+Example:

+    var mode string
+    if revel.Config.BoolDefault("mode.prod", false) {
+      mode = "prod"
+    } else {
+      mode = "dev"
+    }
+    revel.INFO.Printf("Running in %s mode.", mode)

 ## Built-in properties